16 Geosites within the Toba Caldera Geopark

 4. Situmurun Geosite

 Situmurun Geosite in Toba Samosir is the biggest and most beautiful among the waterfalls that descend directly onto Lake Toba.
 Similar to No. 1 to No. 3, the cliffs are in the Porsea Geoarea.
-They appeared as a result of a massive volcanic eruption that happened some 840,000 years ago.
+They appeared as a result of the massive volcanic eruption that happened some 840,000 years ago.
 The waterfall is not reachable by land road, so hire a boat from Parapat if you want to get there.
 To see what you can do at this waterfall, click here.

 5. Sipiso-piso Geosite